outofcoffee/imposter/README.md

       "contentType": "application/json"
     }

-In this case, the static file `example-data.json` will be used if the script does not invoke the `ResponseBehaviour.withFile(String)` method with a different filename.
+Here, the response file `example-data.json` will be used, unless the script invokes the `ResponseBehaviour.withFile(String)` method with a different filename.

-In order for the mock server to return the response file in an appropriate format, your script should invoke `ResponseBehaviour.usingDefaultBehaviour()`.
+In order for the mock server to return the response file in an appropriate format, the plugin must be allowed to process it.
+That means you should not call `ResponseBehaviour.immediately()` unless you want to skip using a response file (e.g. if you want to send an error code back or a response without a body).

+Whilst not required, your script could invoke `ResponseBehaviour.usingDefaultBehaviour()` for readability to indicate that you want the plugin to handle the response file for you.
 See the *rest* plugin tests for a working example.
+To this end, the following blocks are semantically identical:

+    respond {
+        withFile "static-data.json" and() usingDefaultBehaviour()
+    }

+and:

+    respond {
+        withFile "static-data.json"
+    }

 # Tips and tricks